Vicente Gómez (footballer, born 1971)

-Vicente Gómez Fernández (born 9 September 1971) is a Spanish football manager, who is an assistant manager at Emirati club Al Ain.
+Vicente Gómez Fernández (born 9 September 1971) is a Spanish football manager, who is an assistant manager at the Ukraine national football team.

 Football career

 Born in Santurtzi, Greater Bilbao, he was known as Vicen in his playing career as a defender.
 In three Segunda División B seasons for hometown club CD Santurtzi, he played 70 games and scored once in a 2–1 loss at Beasain KE on 7 February 1993.

 Gómez began his coaching career with minor roles at Athletic Bilbao, later becoming manager of their farm team, CD Basconia of the Tercera División.
 In 2014, he moved to Ukraine's FC Dynamo Kyiv and their under-19 and under-21 teams.
 Two years later, he was made assistant to Serhii Rebrov, the first-team manager.